edurant/edurant.github.io/courses/csc4601/lab/05/index.md

 #### Visualize Decision Boundaries Resulting from Planes and ReLU Activation Function

-  1. Create a mesh grid in the range of [-2, 2] along each dimension.
+  1. Create a meshgrid in the range of [-2, 2] along each dimension.

   2. Plot the grid of synthetic points as a scatter plot.

   3. Use the Input and Neuron classes in the provided [neurons.py](neurons.py) file to calculate the value for the first hidden layer neuron at each grid point.
-(Pass the grid points into the predict() method as X).
+Pass the grid points into the predict() method as an $N^2 \times 2$ matrix, where N is the edge length of your meshgrid matrices.
+You'll need to use some [NumPy Array Manipulation Routines](https://numpy.org/doc/stable/reference/routines.array-manipulation.html#changing-array-shape).

     input = Input()
     p_layer = Neuron([input], mlp_models[0, :])